 Digital health is the use of mobile phones and other wireless technology to promote health objectives.
-Digital health approaches have been used to improve quality of service delivery, monitor stockouts, manage logistics, provide supportive supervision to community health workers, improve clinical knowledge, and more.
-Digital health approaches as part of evidence-based multichannel social and behavior change (SBC) strategy can also create demand and facilitate access to sexual and reproductive health (SRH) services for urban young people.
+Digital health approaches have been used to improve the quality of service delivery, monitor stockouts, manage logistics, provide supportive supervision to community health workers, improve clinical knowledge, and more.
+These approaches can also create demand and facilitate access to sexual and reproductive health (SRH) services for urban youth.

 What Are the Benefits?

-- Young people’s access to mobile phones is increasing.
-Mobile phones have changed the way that young people communicate and get information (PSI, 2016).
-The evidence shows that digital health interventions are being used to increase youth’s access to SRH information and services in low- and middle-income countries (LMICs) (Ippoliti & L’Engle, 2017).
+- Access to mobile phones is increasing.
+Mobile phones have changed the way that young people communicate and get information.
+The evidence shows that digital health interventions are increasing youth’s access to SRH information and services in low- and middle-income countries (LMICs).

-- Evidence is emerging that mobile phones are an effective tool in reaching young people, increasing their knowledge, and changing their behaviors (Ippoliti & L’Engle, 2017).
+- Evidence is emerging that mobile phones are an effective tool in reaching youth, increasing their knowledge, and changing their behaviors.

-- Young people can often access digital health initiatives anonymously, which can be important to young people living in environments that consider SRH information and services taboo (Dasra, 2017) and young people who may feel fear or embarrassment talking about SRH issues publicly (Glik et al., 2014).
+- Youth can often access digital health initiatives anonymously, which can be important for those living in environments where SRH information and services are taboo and those who may feel fear or embarrassment talking about SRH issues publicly.

-- Mobile phones can help reach populations with limited mobility, visibility, and agency, like girls who are married, out-of-school youth, or migrant girls (GAGE, 2017).
+- Mobile phones can help reach populations with limited mobility, visibility, and agency, like girls who are married, out-of-school youth, or migrant girls.